Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 These relationships can involve power imbalances.
 A child may have difficulty accessing any computing devices other than the ones their parent provides.
 A victim of abuse might not be able to prevent their partner from having administrator access to their devices.
 An employee might have to agree to use their employer's devices in order to keep their job.

-Abusive online behavior may include: sending unwanted information; directing others to contact or bother a person ("dogpiling"); disclosing sensitive information about a person; posting false information about a person; impersonating a person; insults; threats; and hateful or demeaning speech.
+Harassment may include: sending unwanted information; directing others to contact or bother a person ("dogpiling"); disclosing sensitive information about a person; posting false information about a person; impersonating a person; insults; threats; and hateful or demeaning speech.

 Effective reporting is likely to require:

-Attempts to obtain consent to processing that is not in accordance with the person's true preferences result in imposing unwanted privacy labour on the person, and may result in people erroneously giving consent that they regret later.
+Attempts to obtain consent to processing that is not in accordance with the person's true preferences result in imposing unwanted privacy labor on the person, and may result in people erroneously giving consent that they regret later.

 Examples of alternatives to interrupting users with consent requests include: